There is a store a few blocks from our apartment here in the East Village I just can't stay away from.

 They also carry a wide variety of nuts and dried fruits in addition to Indian groceries.
 I get my almond flour there for macarons and last Thanksgiving when I needed star anise powder for my Gingerbread Persimmon Curd Trifle with Star Anise Whipped Cream, it was just a dash around the corner to get some.

-That sounds like a five minute errand but when inside, it's easy to get distracted with browsing.
+That sounds like a five-minute errand but when inside, it's easy to get distracted with browsing.
 I always leave with way more items than originally intended.
 The variety of powdered ingredients especially intrigues me as I am always looking for a new flavor to add to macaron shells.

 Anyway, back to the ice cream.
-In trying to think up some creatine ways to use up some of that star anise powder, I thought I would try it out as an ice cream flavor.
+In trying to think up some creative ways to use up some of that star anise powder, I thought I would try it out as an ice cream flavor.
 I only used a small amount because I wanted the flavor to be more delicate and not hit one over the head.
 The addition of vanilla extract for flavor balance and chocolate chips made this ice cream just perfect.
 I love it and will be adding this to my favorite homemade ice cream rotation.

 Star Anise Chocolate Chip Ice Cream